geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Two, take all the folders.

 ##### **Geohot** [[01:07:51](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4071)]
 I recently spent the battery running out ngelos, But then, this CD Twi, smallím, or factors contain, this would probablyisti handle it.
-It's probably破passing this.
+It's probablypassing this.
 And now, I can do some regular functions like parent Gotcha, and I can even just fix new functions and make them better.

 ##### **Geohot** [[01:08:02](https://www.youtube.com/watch?v=GNdNtguh1zo&t=4082)]
 That's kinda cool.